 - The right to not be denied housing based on your income

-If you feel like you’ve been discriminated against, you can file a complaint with HUD under the FHEO.
-You can likewise contact a fair housing organization in your area for help.
+If you feel like you’ve been discriminated against, you can submit a report to HUD under the FHEO.
+Moreover, you can ask for assistance from a fair housing organization in your vicinity.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.